matszpk/clgpustress/README.md

 By default program uses single buffer for input and output.

 Program needs also host memory: 192 * blocksNum * workSize bytes for buffers.

-### Exiting from program

-Versions earlier than 0.0.8.6 tries to immediately exit (sometimes improperly).
-Program since version 0.0.8.6 waits 2 seconds for cleaning up resources and after tries to kill itself.
-New version can be killed immediately after second trial of exit from program (by using CTRL+C or by closing window).

 ### Usage